csstools/parser/src/consumers/README.md

 9. If the current value cannot be accessed;
     1. Return the unbound values of the `CSSDeclaration`.
 10. While the current value is either a `CSSComment` or `CSSSpace`, then
-    1. Push the current value to the `CSSDeclaration#betweenOpeningAndValue`.
+    1. Push the current value to the `CSSDeclaration#betweenOpeningAndValue` list.
     2. Advance the value.
 11. While the current value can be accessed,
-    1. Push the current value to the `CSSDeclaration#value`.
+    1. Push the current value to the `CSSDeclaration#value` list.
     2. Advance the current value.
-12. Move any `CSSComment` or `CSSSpace` values from the end of the `CSSDeclaration#value` to the `CSSDeclaration#betweenValueAndClosing`.
+12. Move any `CSSComment` or `CSSSpace` values from the end of the `CSSDeclaration#value` to the `CSSDeclaration#betweenValueAndClosing` list.
 13. If the following conditions are met, which are
     1. If the last value of the `CSSDeclaration#value` is a `CSSWord`, and
     2. If zero-or-more values before that are either a `CSSComment` or `CSSSpace`, and